GrahamHannington/bigas/README.md

 -   Optional *automatic* line wrapping that maximizes the font size for the specified text.
 This was a suggestion from my 11yo son.
 For now, I've set it aside as *too hard*.

 -   Alternative (but still manually specified) line breaks for portrait versus landscape orientation.

+-   Support escaped Unicode characters in the text.

+-   Background image, referenced by URL.